vitessio/website/content/en/docs/15.0/reference/programs/vtctldclient/vtctldclient_SetShardTabletControl.md

 ---
 ## vtctldclient SetShardTabletControl

 Sets the TabletControl record for a shard and tablet type.
 Only use this for an emergency fix or after a finished MoveTables.
-The MigrateServedFrom and MigrateServedType commands set this record appropriately already.

 ### Synopsis

 Sets the TabletControl record for a shard and tablet type.

 Only use this for an emergency fix or after a finished MoveTables.
-The MigrateServedFrom and MigrateServedType commands set this record appropriately already.

 Always specify the denied-tables flag for MoveTables, but never for Reshard operations.